MMosley502/LEGUP/Implementing-Puzzles.md

 ## GUI
 Our Nurikabe implementation is not of much use if there is no graphical interface!
-Legup follows the model-view-controller architecture, and we just finished creating our model; now we need a view and a controller to interact with it.
+LEGUP follows the model-view-controller architecture, and we just finished creating our model; now we need a view and a controller to interact with it.
 We begin by creating a view for each cell, which we will then aggregate into a larger view for the entire board.

 *Note.* Much of the following code makes heavy use of the Java AWT library, which is outside the purview of this guide.
-There is, though, no shortage of examples online and within Legup for its usage, to which we direct the reader.
+There is, though, no shortage of examples online and within LEGUP for its usage, to which we direct the reader.

-Legup comes with two classes which will be especially useful here: `edu.rpi.legup.ui.boardview.GridElementView` and `edu.rpi.legup.ui.boardview.GridBoardView`.
+LEGUP comes with two classes which will be especially useful here: `edu.rpi.legup.ui.boardview.GridElementView` and `edu.rpi.legup.ui.boardview.GridBoardView`.
 We will extend these classes for Nurikabe.
 ```java
 package edu.rpi.legup.puzzle.nurikabe;